Best chequing accounts in Canada

 We adhere to strict standards of editorial integrity to help you make decisions with confidence.
 Please be aware this post may contain links to products from our partners.
 We may receive a commission for products or services you sign up for through partner links.

-A chequing account is a kind of bank account that you use on a regular basis to manage your personal cash flow.
-It’s a vital part of a healthy financial life and usually supports functions like ABM transactions, electronic deposits for your salary, bill payments, and money transfers.
+A chequing account is a type of bank account that allows you to manage your personal cash flow on a regular basis.
+Chequing accounts are a vital part of a healthy financial life and usually supports functions like ABM transactions, electronic deposits for your salary, bill payments, and money transfers.

-Although every bank offers slightly different features in its chequing accounts, some features are more or less universal.
-Standards include ABM transactions, teller transactions, online or telephone bill payments, paper cheques, a debit card for making purchases online and in brick-and-mortar stores, and Interac e-Transfers.
+Although every bank offers slightly different features in its chequing accounts, some are more or less standard, such as ABM transactions, teller transactions, online or telephone bill payments, paper cheques, a debit card for making purchases online and in brick-and-mortar stores, and Interac e-Transfers.

 Most chequing accounts offer little to no interest, with some rare exceptions.
 They’re generally designed to make it easier for you to oversee money as it comes in and out of your possession, not to save money for long-term growth.